greysoh/RGBVisualizer/README.md

 # RGB Visualizer
 A simple, RGB visualizer that serves as a base for more complex visualizations
+## Who is this for?
+This is for people who want to make their own visualizer config the easy way.
+You control all the effects.
+A new project will be coming soon, based on the same code, with everything removed and is controlled using custom JS.

+You can control everything.
+The background renderer, colors, etc.
 ## Status
 - Feature complete
 - 100% working on Wallpaper Engine